 Filing Your Case

-Alternatively, you can use tools such as JusticeDirect to generate your California Small Claims forms and to guide you step-by-step on how to file and serve your case, free of charge!
+Alternatively, you can use tools such as JusticeDirect to generate your California Small Claims forms and to guide you step-by-step on how to file and serve your case!

 Upon submitting the form, you’ll also need to pay a filing fee.
 The filing fee you owe will depend on the amount you are claiming is owed to you.